ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 44-Notes.md

 [07:27] - **Deirdre**

-One other motivator besides deduplicating is I think the redpalace implementation had a early implementation of FROST because it was forked off the implementation of redjubjub, that was one of our first implementations and the old implementation of FROST on redjubjub is basically deprecated and its getting cleaned up by Conrado.
-So the redpalace implementation that we deduped we've got rid of.
-The redpalace crate will include the updated with the spec implementation of FROST, another reason to remove old duplicated versions of code.
+One other motivator besides deduplicating is I think the redpallas implementation had a early implementation of FROST because it was forked off the implementation of redjubjub, that was one of our first implementations and the old implementation of FROST on redjubjub is basically deprecated and its getting cleaned up by Conrado.
+So the redpallas implementation that we deduped we've got rid of.
+The redpallas crate will include the updated with the spec implementation of FROST, another reason to remove old duplicated versions of code.

 [08:39] - **Daira**